-The June Krauser Communications Award is presented annually to a USMS registered individual, or group, whose communicative efforts have contributed to the growth, improvement, or success of United States Masters Swimming.
+The June Krauser Communications Award is presented annually to a USMS-registered individual or group, whose work in communications has contributed to the growth, improvement, or success of U.S. Masters Swimming locally, regionally, or nationally.

-Submit nominations electronically to Hugh Moore at swimmoore AT comcast DOT net
+Submit nominations electronically to Nancy Ridout at nancyridout AT usms DOT org

-The United States Masters Swimming Fitness Committee annually presents the USMS Fitness Award to USMS registered individuals and organizations demonstrating outstanding contribution to fitness activities within USMS.
+The USMS Fitness Education Committee annually presents the USMS Fitness Award to USMS-registered individuals and organizations demonstrating outstanding contribution to fitness activities within USMS.

 Please use the provided nomination form and electronic submissions are encouraged.
-Submit them to Fitness Chair, Marcia Anziano at fitness AT usms DOT org.
+Submit them to Fitness Chair, Mary Jurey at fitness AT usms DOT org.

 Presented by the Raleigh Area Masters Swim Team in cooperation with the USMS Championship Committee.

 This annual award is presented to someone who makes significant contributions to USMS National Championship meets.
 The award recognizes efforts to assist USMS and meet hosts in providing excellent competitive conditions for championship racing or otherwise contributing to the success of USMS National Championships or national championship-level competitions (including international meets) held in the U.S.